Frank Haith is in his second year as head basketball coach at The University of Tulsa.

-Haith, 49, spent the previous 10 seasons as a head coach at two universities.
-His first seven seasons were spent at the University of Miami and the past three years at the University of Missouri.
-Haith has averaged 20.5 wins in his 10 years as a head coach, while compiling an overall 205-129 record for a .614 winning percentage and eight postseason tournament appearances.
+Haith, 49, was the 2012 Associate Press and USBWA National Coach of the Year, and was a National Coach of the Year finalist in 2005.
+He spent the previous 10 seasons as a head coach at two universities.
+His first seven seasons were spent at the University of Miami and the following three years at the University of Missouri.

-Haith transitioned both programs into new conferences, moving Miami from the Big East Conference to the ACC and Missouri from the Big 12 Conference into the SEC.
+Haith has transitioned all three programs into new conferences, moving Miami from the Big East Conference to the ACC and Missouri from the Big 12 Conference into the SEC.
 Tulsa transitioned into the American Athletic Conference from Conference USA on July 1, 2014.

 In his three seasons at Missouri, Haith's teams posted a 76-28 record, while advancing in consecutive seasons to the NCAA Tournament and this past year moving to second round action in the postseason NIT.
 His first team at Missouri recorded a 30-5 mark during the 2011-12 campaign, and finished with a 23-11 record in 2012-13 and 23-12 mark this past season.

 Haith became the fastest Mizzou head coach to post 50 wins and was the winningest coach at Missouri through two seasons with a 53-16 record for a .768 winning percentage.
 He led the basketball program during Missouri's transition from the Big 12 Conference to the Southeastern Conference (SEC) in 2012-13.

 Missouri was the lone college basketball program in the 2012-13 season to advance to NCAA Tournament play with just one returning starter.
 During Missouri's NCAA Tournament run that year, the Tigers enjoyed its second undefeated season in Mizzou Arena history, going 17-0 at home with wins over a pair of nationally-ranked opponents, including No. 5 Florida.